westialdev/fill-the-jar/README.md

 Fill the jar
 ============

-This project is a proof of concept in a dojo-like format to practice a test driven approach.
+This project is a proof of concept using browser, middle, backend and "real" ends with javascript.
 The final result is an interactive web interface connected to a remote API, and this API handles real electronic components and a sensor.

 A trip from the TDD/BDD to the IoT only with Javascript.